FH-Campus-Wien-WEB/web24-exercise-1/README.md

 In the end, your application looks something like this:

-![Exercise 1 example implementation shown Chrome](images/Part3-done.png "Exercise 1 implementation shown in Chrome")
+![Exercise 1 example implementation shown Chrome](images/Part3-done.png "Exercise 1 implementation shown in Chrome") You can add more CSS rules if you wish, but the rules above are required to pass the final test.
+Be sure you test again using Cypress after making changes.

 You have finished the first exercise: **Congratulations, all tests pass!**